IanAragonSaenz/Stuff-Trading-App/README.md

 * The user can upload a post of something that they want to trade to the feed.
 * The user can see the feed of trading options.
 * The feed should have infinite scrolling.
+* The users can message each other.

 **Optional Nice-to-have Stories**

 * The feed is divided in Books/Movies/Manga/etc.
-* The users can message each other.
+* The feed in a collection view.
+* Map view where it shows the trade posts close to you.
 * User should display the relative timestamp for each post "8m", "7h"

 ### 2. Screen Archetypes